 - 1 cup unsweetened shredded coconut

-Prepare two bowls.
-Add all the “coating 1” ingredients into the first bowl and mix well.
+- Prepare two bowls.
+Add all the “Bowl 1” ingredients into the first bowl and mix well.

-Add the “coating 2” ingredients into the second bowl and mix well.
+- Add the “Bowl 2” ingredients into the second bowl and mix well.